9QIX/TCMSecurity-PracticalEthicalHacking/I. Introduction/II. Frequently Asked Questions Guide.md

-# Frequently Asked Questions and Q&A
+# Frequently Asked Questions

----

-## Introduction to FAQs

-After watching the introduction video, it's important to note the availability of frequently asked questions (FAQs) for the course.

-### Resources for FAQs

-- **Discord Channel:**
+## Important Resources

-  - Mentioned in the bonus video
+- Discord channel (mentioned in the bonus video)
-  - Provides access to community discussions and support
-- **Udemy Q&A Section:**
-  - A feature within Udemy platform
+- Udemy Q&A section
-  - Allows students to ask and answer questions related to the course

----

-## FAQ Organization

-- **Updates:** FAQs are regularly updated based on common questions received
-- **Organization:** FAQs are categorized by commonly reported issues and organized according to video appearance

-### How to Access FAQs
+## Commonly Reported Issues (by Video)

-- **Attached Resource:** Check the attached resource to the video for FAQs
+- The frequently asked questions received so far have been organized and included in the attached resource for this video.
-  - This resource will be continually updated with new FAQs
+- This resource will be constantly updated with new questions.

-- **If Your Question Isn't Listed:**
+## Seeking Help

-  - If you don't find your question in the FAQs, either by video or in general, try:
+- If your question is not covered in the attached resource, you can:
-    - Checking the Discord channel
+- Ask in the Discord channel, or
-    - Asking your question in the Udemy Q&A section
+- Post your question on the Udemy Q&A section.

----

-## Conclusion

-Thank you for joining the course.
-If you encounter any issues or have questions, refer to the FAQs or reach out through the Discord channel or Udemy Q&A section.

----

-**Next Steps:** Dive into the course content, and don't hesitate to seek assistance if needed.
+Thank you for joining the course!